albert0-hernandez/besu-orion-network-bug/README.md

 All blockchain requests are sent to node0 (http://localhost:22001).

 # Change test configuration
-Feel free to change the test setup by modifying the configuration constants in the following lines:
+Feel free to change the test setup by modifying the configuration constants in the following lines of the test/private-contracts-test.js file:

 ```
 //The values of some of the following constants can be found inside hyperledger-besu-orion-network folder